hkkkpang/NeuS-part-for-VH-project/README.md

 3. Run the normalize_cameras.py to get the final file.
 4. Move it to the corresponding data file.

 After getting the data file, we move them to public_data file.
 There are two example files in public_data.
-They are all from the first frame across different camera.
+They are all from the first frame across different cameras.

 Then we can run the training process:
 ```shell